sushantkadam15/journify-doc/README.md

 ### **Implementing Notion-Style Formatting:**

 One significant challenge was implementing the Notion-style block editor.
-While using the beta phase library, there was an issue where the editor would re-render completely upon any `onChange` event when it was made controlled, making it difficult to get the values being typed efficiently.
+While using the beta phase library, there was an issue where the editor would re-render completely upon any `onChange` event when it was made controlled, making it difficult to get the values to be typed efficiently.

 #### **Solution**